At least 1 dead from mudslides in Canada after heavy rains

 Royal Canadian Mounted Police Staff Sgt.
 Janelle Shoihet said the total number of people and vehicles unaccounted for had not yet been confirmed.
 She said investigators had received reports of two other people who were missing but added that other motorists might have been buried in the slide.

-Vancouver Heavy Urban Search and Rescue Team spokesman Jonathan Gormick said while the roadway has been cleared of potentially trapped vehicles or people, they’ll now be searching the slide’s debris field.
+Jonathan Gormick, spokesman for the Vancouver Heavy Urban Search and Rescue Team, said that while the roadway had been cleared of potentially trapped vehicles or people, they would now be searching the slide’s debris field.

+About 300 people spent Sunday night in their vehicles and were helicoptered to safety Monday.

 Elsewhere in the province, Abbotsford Mayor Henry Braun said impassable highways were creating havoc in his city as police and firefighters tried to get people to evacuation centers.